 The Commissioning of Ezekiel, the priest turned prophet, continues.
 The Lord says to Ezekiel: “I have made you a watchman for the house of Israel”.
 A watchman was a city employee who is given the responsibility of looking out from a high vantage point on the city wall or tower, and give warning to the inhabitants of any imminent danger approaching.

 The prophet must speak out loudly and clearly of the impending judgment for the rebellious sinner.
 If the prophet fails to warn and call the wicked to repentance, the prophet will be held accountable and share in the guilt of the unrepentant.
 The blood of the transgressor shall be on his account.

 The prophet is not just to warn the rebellious and call them to turn to God, he is to warn those that are currently in a right relationship with God and warn them not to turn away from Him.
 If the prophet fails to warn the righteous and the righteous turn to sin, the prophet will be held accountable and share the guilt.

-This is a reminder of the importance that we must speak out and give both the warning as well as the promise of the gospel.
+This is a reminder of the importance of speaking out and giving the warning as well as the promise of the gospel.
 Do we hear any warnings today?
-“It is appointed for men once to die and after that comes the judgment.”
+“It is appointed for men once to die and after that comes the judgment” (Hebrews 9:27).